Qumulo/docs/administrator-guide/getting-started/installing-product-package.md

 ## To Install the Qumulo Core Product Package
 {% include note.html content="Use the latest, official image available for your Linux distribution on the distribution's website or cloud marketplace." %}

-1. To install Qumulo Core, {{site.nexusProductPackage}} for your Linux distribution.
+1. To install Qumulo Core, {{site.nexus.productPackage}} for your Linux distribution.

    * For the `.deb` package, run the `apt` command.
 For example: